 In normal circumstances, once you have reached what is known as your ‘preservation age’ PLUS you have retired, you can access your preserved superannuation benefits.

 Preservation age varies depending on your date of birth, with the minimum preservation age being 55 years of age (for those born before July 1960), and progressively increasing to 60 years of age.
 If you were born on or after 1 July 1964, then your preservation age is 60 years of age.
 If you were born after 30 June 1960 but before July 1964, then your preservation age is 56, 57, 58 or 59 years.
-Currently, the minimum preservation age has increased to 58 years.
+Those with a preservation age of 57 years are turning 57 during the 2018/2019 financial year.
 For more information about your preservation age see the following SuperGuide articles:

 - Accessing super: What is my preservation age?